neilvidyarthi/beginners-guide-to-todist/chapters/04_Premium_features.md

 You can add as many labels as you want.

 Incidentally, projects can be associated with tasks the same way, just using "#" instead of "@".
 Just press "#" and type a project name.
-Again, you can autocomplete on existing project or type a new project name and create the project when you add the task.
+Again, you can autocomplete on an existing project or type a new project name and create the project when you add the task.

 ![](figures/quick-adding-task-with-label-and-project.png)

 ![](figures/quick-adding-task-with-label-and-project-2.png)

-If you move your pointer over a label name you see three dots that you can use to bring up a menu for a label.
+If you move your pointer over a label name, you see three dots that you can use to bring up a menu for a label.
 All you can really do with labels is delete them or edit them.

 ![](figures/edit-labels.png)